amghannam/Stopwatch/README.md

 You can query the stopwatch whether it is running or after it has halted.
 If the stopwatch is running, the elapsed time value will steadily increase each time the stopwatch is queried.
-This effectively means that calling ```stop()``` is optional; it will only freeze the timer and retains the last recorded elapsed time elapsed time value.
-In other words, when the timer is stopped, querying the stopwatch will return the elapsed time value as of the last call to ```stop()```, whenever it was.
-Elapsed time is calculated in either milliseconds or seconds.
+This effectively means that calling ```stop()``` is optional; it will only freeze the timer and retains the last recorded elapsed time value.
+In other words, if the timer is idle, querying the stopwatch will return the elapsed time value as of the last call to ```stop()```, whenever it was.
+Elapsed time is calculated in either milliseconds or seconds, as desired.
+Of course these values can also be converted to other units at your discretion.

 Finally, as the stopwatch uses Java's ```System.nanoTime()``` as its backbone, it is *not* thread-safe.

 ### Help
 You are free to use this utility as you please.
 See license for details.
 For questions or inquiries, please contact me at amalghannam@crimson.ua.edu.